 If you are short on time, this is the best tour from Nice that will take you to a handful of hilltop villages in the area!

-The hilltop village of Peillon will literally take your breath away.
+The hilltop village of Peillon will literally take your breath away and is one of the most picturesque villages on this list.
 This village has stunning views from any angle and is included on basically every list of gorgeous villages in Provence.

 However, what a lot of people don’t find are all the different viewpoints there are!